 - 5B.10 If a document has been read aloud to the court in its entirety, it should usually be provided on request, unless to do so would be disruptive to the court proceedings or place an undue burden on the court, the advocates or others.
 It may be appropriate and convenient for material to be provided electronically, if this can be done securely. - 5B.11 Documents likely to fall into this category are: - i.
 Opening notes - ii.
-Section 9 statements, including experts' reports, if read in their entirety - iii.
-Section 10 admissions.
+Statements agreed under section 9 of the Criminal Justice Act 1967, including experts' reports, if read in their entirety - iii.
+Admissions made under section 10 of the Criminal Justice Act 1967.